 San Ysidro Anticline

-A spectacular, eroded anticline and syncline pair lies within the Ojito Area of Critical Environmental Concern near the village of San Ysidro in north-central New Mexico.
+A spectacular, eroded anticline and syncline pair lies between the Ojito Wilderness and the village of San Ysidro in north-central New Mexico.

 Drive north on I-25 from Albuquerque to Bernalillo and turn west on US 550 (Exit 242 off of I-25).
 At mile marker 21 on Highway 550, which is about 2 miles east of San Ysidro, turn left (west) onto Cabezon Road, a well-marked gravel road with a green street sign; immediately take the left fork.
 The folds can be accessed via a trail system (White Mesa mountain bike trails) that originates in a parking lot located about 4 miles west of the Highway 550/Cabezon Road intersection on the north side of the gravel road.